Customer story or case study? Why the difference impacts your conversion rate

 • Customer-focused story

 Clients tell me customer stories “move the dial” for them.
 They shorten sales funnels and gain trust faster.
-In fact, a client once told me one of their customers said “We want to do what they’re doing with you!” having read another customer’s story.
+In fact, a client once told me one of their customers said: “We want to do what they’re doing with you!” having read another customer’s story.
+The commercial result was many tens of thousands of £££.
+The benefits to your business from telling genuine customer stories in relatable language are huge.

-Now for some stats
+Now for some stats…

-Global communications firm Edelman and LinkedIn collaborated to carry out some research.
+Global communications firm Edelman and LinkedIn collaborated on a piece of research.
 It found that 92% of B2B buyers engage with ‘customer success content’ before making a purchase.
+That’s 9 out of 10 buyers.
+And according to Forrester Research, customer stories can increase conversion rates by up to 20%.

 Still don’t know what a customer story *looks* like?

-These days, I create a lot of B2B SaaS and software development stories.
+OK, let me show you how I practice what I preach.
+You’ll find a selection of customer story examples on this page.
+All created by me on behalf of my lovely clients.
+These days, I create lots of B2B SaaS and software development stories.
 Previously, I’ve supported manufacturers, coaches, and professional services with their customer story needs.
 The principles remain the same for every B2B sector.

+No two stories are ever the same, though.
+And that’s the attraction.
 Your customers are different, and your business is different.
 Even a dozen stories for the same business can be different.

 “OK Anna, I get it.
 Ditch the salesy case studies, embrace the engaging customer stories.”